nichttoxisch/nn/README.md

-# Overengineered Neural Network
+# Neural Network

-Overengineered 1D Neural Network to get into testing\
+1D Neural Network to get into Typescript testing\
 Tutorial form [THE NATURE OF CODE](http://natureofcode.com/book/chapter-10-neural-networks/)

 To run :